ChenX17/CSC3160Project/docs/en/topics/accent_conversion/preliminary.md

 ## What is Accent Conversion ?
-Accent conversion aims to transform the accent of speech while preserving the speaker timbre(who is speaking) and content(it means what is spoken).
+Accent conversion aims to transform the accent of speech while preserving the speaker timbre(who is speaking) and content(what is spoken).

 ## Accent Converssion Example